Prowlarr/Indexers/README.md

   - Prowlarr Cardigann v1 are base level standard YML
   - No new indexers are to be added to v1 as of 2021-10-13
   - No new updates backported to v1 as of 2021-10-17
+- V2 Indexers
+  - Prowlarr Cardigann v2 include several changes such as
+    - Regex removal for Size parsing
+    - Multiple Download Selectors
+    - Optional Selectors
+    - Testlink Torrents
+    - InfoHash links
+    - AllowRawSearch property in caps
+  - No new indexers are to be added to v2 as of 2022-04-18
+  - No new updates backported to v2 as of 2022-04-18